 - Systemic lupus erythematosus .

 The symptoms may be noticed suddenly during a sporting activity or may occur even in normal walking.

-Patient is able to walk and bear weight but is not able to push off the ground on the side of rupture.
-Patient is also not able to tip toe on the affected side.
+The patient is able to walk and bear weight but is not able to push off the ground on the side of rupture.
+The patient is also not able to tiptoe on the affected side.

 On examination, the normal contour of the Achilles tendon is not visible.
 Swelling of the area may be present.
 A gap may be felt above the back of heel.
-A comparison with opposite side helps to gauge the findings better..
+A comparison with the opposite side helps to gauge the findings better.

 Acute ruptures may show bruising have bruising around the area.
 Swelling of the calf may be present.